Traditional candies in Hong Kong

 Putting traditional candies into a Chinese candy box is a custom of Hong Kong people at Chinese New Year.
 In fact, there is a hidden meaning in this practice.
 It is said that people believe sweet candies symbolize an appealing and delightful start to the new year.

 Apart from tradition, traditional candies received a top rating in Hong Kong because of the historical background.
 Light industries were the most common business in the city from the 1950s to the 1980s.
 Therefore, an array of traditional candies, like different flavours and packaging, were produced to attract the children.

 However, the social atmosphere today has put more emphasis on health protection, and candies are dubbed as food with high energy value solely, which is considered unhealthy.
 In addition to that, due to the increase of import of foreign sweets, the significance of Hong Kong traditional ones has come down.
 Though, it may be less popular now, it remains a special part of Hong Kong culture.

 Typical brands of candy

 The tricky candies

 "Glasses candy" (眼鏡糖) and "diamond ring candy" (戒指糖) are interesting to many of the Hong Kong people because of their appearance.
 Glasses candy has its package imitating a real pair of glasses and allows the children to wear it by using a rubber band to link two ends together.
 The diamond ring candy (similar to the western Ring Pop) imitates a precious gem by putting the candy on a plastic ring.
-Usually, people will wear it on their hands while eating.
+Usually, people will wear it on their finger while eating.